eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 In my implementation, the track name is really a shortcut to a file stored in the SD card.
 By convention, _"001"_ maps to a _"001.mp3"_ file stored in the SD card.
 Adding the extension is automatically handled.

+---

 ### The task manager

 The module needs to periodically check for:

 1. CBUS commands
-2. Any button presses
+2. Any button that is pressed
-3. If the button is pressed, check when to shutdown the activity (in this case, by a predefined amount of time)
+3. If a button has been pressed, check when to shutdown the activity (in this case, by a predefined amount of time)
-3. Commands from the terminal
+3. Commands sent from the terminal

 I could simply check for either in the main `loop` function, but I built [a simple scheduler I described some time ago](/post/2020-03-28-A-Very-Simple-Task-Scheduler-on-Arduino.md), that allows me to call functions on some predefined time.
-The thinking is that over time we might want to add some automated scheduling of actions _autonomously_ (e.g. turn on lights/play sound every 15 minutes), or event _send_ an event ourselves.
+The thinking is that over time we might want to add some automated scheduling of actions (e.g. turn on lights/play sound every 15 minutes), or even _send_ an event ourselves.
 The implementation evolved over time and I both simplified it, and made it a little bit more powerful.

 In this case, these actions run every second and 1/2 second: